How to order a boba drink

 - Pick your flavor.
 These include fruit-flavored teas, or other such as coconut and chocolate.

-- Choose whether you want to include dairy, such as milk, a dairy-free alternative or nothing.
+- Choose whether you want to include dairy, such as milk or a dairy-free alternative.

-- Choose extras, such as boba, jellies and foams.
+- Choose any extras, such as boba, jellies and foams.

 Sweet, refreshing and customizable, boba

 waiting for you at the bottom of the cup.

 Boba are small round balls, also called